visit/galaxy-docs/_includes/promocode.md

 # Promo code

 **Promo code** call validates entered promotion code for specified `PointOfSalesId`.
-Result can be filtered based on specific `ProductId`
+In case Point of Sales is connected to more than one external account it is advised to send `ProductId` to avoid unambiguously checked promo codes.

 ## Promo code